Restore Damaged & Decayed Teeth

 Then, Dr. Merguerian will use dental putty and trays to create impressions of your newly-trimmed tooth.
 These impressions will be sent to a dental lab where your crown will be made.
 This process takes 2-3 weeks, so she will attach a temporary crown to your tooth, and send you home.

-When your permanent crown arrives at our office, you’ll come back for your final appointment, and Dr. Merguerian will remove your temporary crown, clean the area, and check the fit of your crown.
+When your permanent crown arrives at our Baltimore office, you’ll come back for your final appointment, and our dentist in Baltimore will remove your temporary crown, clean the area, and check the fit of your crown.
 If everything looks good, it will be bonded into place permanently using dental cement.

 Dental Crown Aftercare